 Yes, Black royals existed long before Meghan Markle married Prince Harry—and Queen Charlotte, the wife of King George III, was one of them.

 With its colorblind casting, decadent showcasing of Regency London Era social norms, and intriguing narratives, Shondaland’s Bridgerton, which airs on Netflix, instantly captured the world’s attention.
 Not only does the series showcase an alluring interracial couple in the main plot, but it also centers around storylines that succinctly depict double-standards for the haves and have nots, the emotional and psychological residue that can accompany being a part of high-society, and yes, a Black Queen Charlotte.

 Many have long speculated that Queen Charlotte of Mecklenburg-Strelitz was of African descent; now Bridgerton’s bold and audacious portrayal of her has presented the perfect opportunity to dig further into who Queen Charlotte really was.
 Can’t wait for the next season to start?
-Check out what’s ahead for Bridgerton Season 2, according to the books.
+Check out what’s ahead for Bridgerton Season 2 and Bridgerton Season 3, according to the books.

 Was Queen Charlotte Black?